How to Insulate a Garden Room, Summerhouse or Shed

 The other great thing about this board is that it also acts as a vapour barrier, preventing moisture from reaching the inner walls, which in this case was a 12.5mm plasterboard.

-A garden room or garden office is normally designed to house a thicker layer of insulation within its walls, floor and roof.
-That’s why you will find it much easier to insulate a garden room than you would a shed or summerhouse.
+A garden room or garden office is usually built to accommodate thicker insulation in the walls, floor, and roof, making it easier to insulate than a shed or summerhouse.

 Starting from the interior, here is a list of materials that make up the walls of a well insulated garden room: